- Lead Organisation

-Currently, biogas produced in facilities such as landfills and wastewater treatment plants are flared for carbon credits, or used to generate electricity for local use.
+The Malabar Biomethane Injection Project acknowledges that currently, biogas produced in facilities such as landfills and wastewater treatment plants are flared for carbon credits, or used to generate electricity for local use.
 As solar and wind reduce in cost, exporting biogas is becoming less competitive.
 However, biogas has potential to be a dispatchable and versatile resource that can balance the grid, but it is not yet easily available or its value recognised.

 The project involves the installation of gas cleaning and upgrading equipment that will be located at Sydney Water’s Malabar wastewater treatment plant.
 This infrastructure will upgrade biogas to biomethane and will be connected to Jemena’s natural gas network.